To The Parent of An Addict

 I’m putting it all out there.
-For other parents of addicts who may be struggling, or anyone else who has thought about giving up.
+For other parents who may be suffering, or anyone else who has thought about giving up.

 I want you to know that you WILL get through this.
 Even though at times, you may feel like you don’t want to.
 Regardless of what happens next.

 You will doubt yourself as a parent.
-You will rewind every moment/memory trying to figure out where you went wrong.
+You will rewind every moment and memory trying to figure out where you went wrong.
 You will search endlessly for answers.
-Until you eventually find there aren’t any that will satisfy what you are searching for.
-Persevere.
+Until you eventually find, there aren’t any that will satisfy what you’re searching for.

-At my lowest low, after seeing my only child through several relapses.
-Treatment programs I couldn’t afford.
-Watching my daughter continue to digress into her addiction, leading her to the streets.
+Seeing my daughter through multiple relapses, and treatment programs we couldn’t afford.
+Witnessing her digress deeper into her addiction, leading her to the streets.
 I felt incredibly alone.
-Isolated.